laitanawe/intro-to-bash/index.md

  > This lesson guides you through the basics of file systems and the
  > shell.
 If you have stored files on a computer at all and recognize
  > the word "file" and either "directory" or "folder" (two common words
  > for the same thing), you're ready for this lesson.
-> FIXME
+>
 {: .prereq}

 {% include links.md %}